SSaha1995/PythonSeleniumTraining/README.md

 # PythonSeleniumTraining
-This Directory Contains all the Programs given as a task in Python Selenium Project to explaion the topics Clearly.
+This Directory Contains all the Programs given as a task in Python Selenium Project to explain the topics Clearly.